susanunit/CostaRicaAI/docs/index.md

 * Our Frontera reservation

 	* `frontera.tacc.utexas.edu`
+	* Reservation numbers:

+		* CR-AI-school-mon
+		* CR-AI-school-tue
+		* CR-AI-school-wed
+		* CR-AI-school-thu
-	* Reservation number: CR-AI-school-mon, CR-AI-school-tue, CR-AI-school-wed, CR-AI-school-thu, CR-AI-school-fri
+		* CR-AI-school-fri

 * In order to log into and run jobs on TACC resources you must: